nii-gakunin-cloud/ccrd-website/sc21/index.md

 The National Institute of Informatics (NII) seeks to advance integrated research and development activities in information-related fields, including networking, software, and content.
 NII also promotes the creation of a state-of-the-art academic information infrastructure, such as SINET, a Japanese high-performance R&E network.

 The center aims at establishment of the national advanced R&E infrastructure taking advantage of clouds.
-We research and develop advanced cloud infrastructure technologies such as inter-cloud, which utilizes multiple cloud platforms in a federated manner.
+We research and develop advanced cloud infrastructure technologies enabling data-driven science, including inter-cloud, IoT, reproducible infrastructure, data storage, and authentication.

 - Research and development of infrastructure technologies such as cloud architecture and middleware.
 - Establishment of inter-cloud testbed in cooperation with researchers in universities.